maxammann/blog/content/posts/2024-10-15-security-privacy-disclosure-nrw/index.md

 |**EAK-6**|Lack of OpenStreetMap attribution on map|Legal|Medium|Yes|
 |**EAK-7**|Privacy policy does not specify data transmission to jsDelivr|Privacy|High|Yes|

+We decided not to assign any CVEs because CVEs are not typically used for mobile applications.

 ### EAK-1: Lack of secure verification of volunteer status [Severity: High]

 The NRW Ehrenamtskarten-App does not provide for any verification of volunteer status.
 On the volunteer's end device